DV

 What is the difference between QDTE and QQQ?

-QDTE (Roundhill Innovation-100 0DTE Covered Call Strategy ETF) tracks NASDAQ 100 with a covered call strategy, while QQQ (Invesco QQQ Trust) tracks Nasdaq-100 Index with a growth approach.
+QDTE (Roundhill Innovation-100 0DTE Covered Call Strategy ETF) tracks NASDAQ 100 with a covered call approach, while QQQ (Invesco QQQ Trust) tracks Nasdaq-100 Index with a growth approach.
 They are issued by Roundhill Investments and Invesco respectively.

 Can I hold both QDTE and QQQ?